IRS Free File: Is It Still Around?

 - Adjusted Gross Income (AGI) of $84,000 or less for 2024

-- Access to a computer, mobile phone, or tablet
+- Access to a computer, mobile phone or tablet

-How to free file taxes online
+Free way to file taxes online

 IRS online Free File offers eight private-sector partners for you to choose from, each with guided software.
 Some offer state tax return preparation.
 Here are the 2025 Free File partners: